datatrail-jhu/00_intro/manuscript/00_welcome.md

 a) Collecting and cleaning data.
 B) Building new databases.
-b) Creating models for the data.
+c) Creating models for the data.
-c) Communicating models and data.
+d) Communicating models and data.

 ?
 Which of the following are barriers to becoming a data scientist?

 a) Knowing data science is a career possibility.
-B) You might need an expensive computer.
+b) You might need an expensive computer.
-c) You might need an expensive computer.
+c) Getting a data science education is usually expensive.
-d) All of the above.
+D) All of the above.

 ?
 Who is this class designed for?